Interesting visit and they need the cash

-The people of the Kayan ethnic group come under many names: most frequently and crudely, ‘Long-Neck Karen’ by local Thais and visitors who don’t know any better; ‘Femmes Girafes’, by the ever tactful French and just ‘Long-Necks’ in certain tourist blurb.
-They are actually a sub-group of the Red Karen or Karenni ethnic group, and originate from Burma’s Kayah State just across the border from Thailand’s Mae Hong Son province, where they are also known as the Padaung.
-The Karenni National Progessive Party, (KNPP) along with its military wing the Karenni Army, struggled against the Burmese government (and army) for self-determination from 1957.
+The people of the Kayan ethnic group come under many names: most frequently and crudely, “Long-Neck Karen” by local Thais and visitors who don’t know any better; “Femmes Giraffes”, by the ever tactful French and just “Long-Necks” in certain tourist blurb.
+They are actually a sub-group of the Red Karen or Karenni ethnic group and originate from Burma’s Kayah State just across the border from Thailand’s Mae Hong Son Province, where they are also known as the Padaung.
+The Karenni National Progressive Party, (KNPP) along with its military wing the Karenni Army, has struggled against the Burmese government (and army) for self-determination since 1957.
 Although a tentative peace agreement was concluded with the government in 2012, those 55 years of armed struggle have created a huge refugee problem.

-Red Karen now live in wide swathes of hills across Mae Hong Son, into western and northern Chiang Mai and even parts of Lamphun and Lampang provinces.
-Some have been living in these regions for many generations, while others are recent arrivals from the strife.
-The Kayan were parcel to these events and many also found themselves as refugees in Thailand.
+Red Karen now inhabit wide swathes of hills across Mae Hong Son, into western and northern Chiang Mai and even parts of Lamphun and Lampang provinces.
+Some have been living in these regions for generations, while others are recent arrivals from the strife.
+The Kayan sub-group were parcel to these events and many also found themselves as refugees in Thailand.

-The Thai government has at best tolerated them and at worst sent them back over the border.
-The kingdom already had a large indigenous Karen population and huge Karen refugee camps further south in Mae Sot and Umphang districts, where the Karen National Union, representing a different branch of the Karen family, struggled for autonomy from the Burmese beginning in 1947.
+Thai authorities in former times at best tolerated them and at worst sent them back over the border.
+The kingdom already had a large indigenous Karen population and huge Karen refugee camps further south in Mae Sot and Umphang districts, where the Karen National Union, representing a different branch of the Karen family, has also struggled for autonomy from the Burmese since as far back as 1947.

-Probably ever since the Kayan first started fleeing over the border, certain Thais saw the potential financial benefits of these ‘exotic’ looking people—they were that rare bird, welcome refugees!
-Certain Kayan families were settled into, not exactly model villages, but villages rather than camps, where they were encouraged to sell their handicrafts to paying visitors.
-Initial villages were located in Mae Hong Son and Khun Yuam districts though in more recent times some have been relocated (presumably to help spread the tourist baht) to parts of Chiang Mai and Chiang Rai provinces.
+Probably ever since the Kayan first started fleeing over the border, certain Thais saw the potential financial benefits of these “exotic” looking people—they were that rare bird, welcome refugees!
+Certain Kayan families were settled in, if not exactly model villages, villages rather than just camps, where they were encouraged to sell their handicrafts to paying visitors.
+Initial sites were located in Mae Hong Son and Khun Yuam districts though in more recent times some have been relocated (presumably to help spread the tourist baht) to parts of Chiang Mai and even Chiang Rai provinces.

-In the past we have been highly critical of visiting these villages: the entry fee charged for each village was rumoured to be divvied up between the local police, Thai middle men and the Karenni Army, creating what we felt was effectively a human zoo.
+In the past we have been highly critical of visiting these villages: the entry fee charged for each village was rumoured to be divvied up between the local police, Thai middlemen and the Karenni Army, creating what we felt were effectively human zoos.
 However, the situation seems to have changed somewhat in several respects in Mae Hong Son and with it, our opinions.

-There are three long established and relatively easily accessed villages lying just west of Mae Hong Son: Huay Phu Kaeng, which can only be reached by a 30-minute boat ride down the Pai river; Baan Sob Soi around 25 kilometres away on a rough road, and Huay Sua Tao, a 20-minute boat ride or 17 kilometre drive along a sealed road.
+There are two long-established and easily accessed villages lying west of Mae Hong Son: Huay Phu Kaeng, which can be reached by a 30-minute boat ride down the Pai River and Huay Sua Tao, a 17-kilometre drive along a sealed road.
 The latter is the most frequently visited.
-Sob Soi these days has fewer residents while Huay Phu Kaeng is harder to reach.
-There are others further afield.
+Residents of a third village, Ban Nai Soi, also to the west of town have relocated elsewhere.